alexmcq99/discord-bot/README.md

 ### Known issues
 - When given a url to a playlist on youtube, the bot will just play the audio from the first video instead of queueing the entire playlist

+### Future work
+- Add sharding to make the bot scalable if it ever becomes publicly available